 - Bandwidth Scheduling: HotFolder allows you to set your bandwidth usage around a schedule; for example, you might throttle workday usage.

 - Filtering: Break jobs into subtasks with filters.
 Set inclusive or exclusive filters according to type, size or matched string.
 Need something more powerful?
 Switch to regular expressions (regex).

 - Folder Replication: Create synchronization tasks for mirroring or replicating large directories over WAN.
 These tasks are ideal for creating a solution for offsite disaster recovery backups.

 Our applets allow you to embed FileCatalyst technology into any web page.
-The biggest benefit is that the end-user needs only their web browser in order to transfer files with full acceleration.
+The biggest benefit is that the end-user needs only their web browser with the Java Plugin enabled in order to transfer files with full acceleration.
+Java Applets are supported by almost all Browser/Platform combinations and can be centrally deployed and upgraded.
 The applets can be used as the basis for a new or existing file transfer portal.
-They also appear in our FileCatalyst Webmail and FileCatalyst Workflow applications if you need a turnkey web-based solution.
+They also appear in our FileCatalyst Webmail and FileCatalyst Workflow applications as fully integrated web-based file transfer components in those solution.